-Then, you’ll have to verify several multiple choice questions based on information that appears in your Experian credit report.
+Then, you'll have to verify several multiple choice questions based on information that appears in your Equifax credit report.
 (Just like you have to do when you get your credit reports through AnnualCreditReport.com).

 Again, budgeting is accomplished through user-friendly, easy-to-navigate tabs for: summary, income, living expenses, debt and equity.
 Based on your gross income, Quizzle.com calculates your take-home pay before any tax deductions.
 You can input your deductions for a more accurate figure.

-Like any type of budgeting, using Quizzle.com to full benefit takes some patience and discipline, but it can be well worth it to get a handle on your finances in 2011.
+Like any type of budgeting, using Quizzle.com to full benefit takes some patience and discipline, but it can be well worth it to get a handle on your finances.

 - Intuitive interface